-I create professional development experiences to INSPIRE and MOTIVATE your staff.
-Our work SAVES STUDENTS’ LIVES.
+I create professional development experiences to INSPIRE and MOTIVATE your staff to Uncover and Address HIDDEN Student Trauma.

-Professional Development Topics: (A BRAIN-based, HEART-based approach to PBIS and ACEs informed teaching)
+Professional Development Topics: (A Practical approach to PBIS, MTSS, and ACEs or Trauma-Informed Schools.)

-*How ACEs affect students’ brain development and learning.
+How HIDDEN trauma affects students’ brain development and learning.

 Student alcohol and drug abuse prevention.